PluieElectrique/drive-api-tool/README.md

 Fetch file metadata from the Google Drive API.

+Note: On September 13, 2021, Google Drive will [release a security update](https://workspaceupdates.googleblog.com/2021/06/drive-file-link-updates.html) which means that resource keys may be needed to view some files.
+This project does not support resource keys yet.

 ## Setup

 You will need a Google Account and a recent version of Python 3.
 (Tested on 3.9.)